1933 Napier-Railton Engine

 A copy of a Napier Lion instruction book issued by Napier provided some good drawings, although not in the XIA configuration.
 A descriptive handbook issued by the UK Air Ministry provided other details.
 In addition there were some good photographs on the Internet.

-A start has been made on construction, beginning with the bottom end.
 Although not necessary for a static model, the crankshaft and connected cylinders are designed to rotate.
-Below are pictures of progress to date and a video of the working bottom end.
-More details can be found in the Napier Railton Build Story;
+Below are pictures and a video of the working bottom end.
+More details can be found in the Napier Railton Build Story.

-Click opposite for a short video of the rotating crankshaft and cylinders:
+Click on the button for a short video of the rotating crankshaft and pistons.

 CAD drawings were the platform for 3D printed parts and the basis for these renderings: